MichelDucartier/ada-jekyll/index.md

 ### Don't worry, we didn't forget about your favourite action movie star

-We will also focus on genre-based comfort zones, that is, actors that show recurrent patterns in the genres on movies they play in.
+We also focus on genre-based comfort zones, that is, actors that show recurrent patterns in the genres on movies they play in.
 We can visualize the genre distribution of movies in the pie chart below.

 <div class="container">